It used to be that FHA financing was the #1 form of mortgage loan in the New Orleans area for homes that fell within the

 But over the last couple of years, buyer competition has been fierce and as of January 2021, FHA loans were used in only 13% of homes purchased in the last 6 months.
 That’s down from 13% back in January 2021!

 If you’re a New Orleans home buyer using FHA financing, here are some things you should know that the appraiser will be noting and that could throw a wrench into a closing.
-Visit https://propertypressonline.co.uk/ for the latest property news and advice.
 Looking for these items when house hunting will allow you to either choose to pass on a house that you know won’t meet the guidelines or to have your agent negotiate the needed repairs upfront.

 Things to know about FHA Appraisals

 Handrails are required wherever there are 3 or more steps.
 Whether the steps are on the exterior, leading to a porch or deck, or interior, leading to a second story, they must have handrails.
 Porches and balconies must have railings as well.

 No debris in the crawl spaces of raised homes.
-This issue comes up all of the time on older homes in the area.
+This issue comes up all of the time in older homes in the area.
 Over the years, stuff accumulates under the house.
 There is no sense in putting off removing it or thinking that the buyer can take of it after the closing – the appraiser will make it a loan requirement.

 No drainage that ends under the house.
 Again, this is more common in older, raised homes.
-Do-it-yourself plumbing that drains directly under the house is a no-no and should be corrected immediately by residential plumbing services.
+Do-it-yourself plumbing that drains directly under the house is a no-no and should be corrected immediately by a licensed plumber.